Margaretta Riley

-Margaretta Riley, née Hopper (May 4, 1804 - July 16, 1899) was an English botanist.
-She studied ferns and was the first British pteridologist of her sex.
+Margaretta Riley (also known as Meta, née Hopper; May 4, 1804 – July 16, 1899), was an English botanist.
+She studied ferns cultivation and was the first British pteridologist of her sex.
+Riley presented to the Botanical Society of London "a complete dried collection of every species and variety of fern represented in the British flora".

 Life

-She was born in Castle Gate, Nottingham on 4 May 1804 to Richard and Margaretta Hopper.
+Margaretta Riley, who was also known as Meta, was born in Castle Gate, Nottingham on 4 May 1804 to Richard and Margaretta Hopper.
 She married John Riley in 1826, agent for the Montague family in Papplewick, north of Nottingham, where she lived for the rest of her life.